Product

 Business Academy

 According to Paul Graham, VC and co-founder of Y-combinator, if there is one metric every founder should know, it is the company growth rate.
-The growth rate is the measure of a company’s increase in revenue and potential to expand over a set period.
+The growth rate measures a company’s revenue increase and potential to expand over a set period.
+To gain insights into your company’s growth rate, sign up for Baremetrics and start tracking today.

-Why should you know your company growth rate?
+Why should you know your company's growth rate?

 How to calculate company growth rate